 On Mar.
 15, 2021, Intec announced its intention to execute a reverse merger with privately held Decoy Biosystems, Inc. and dispose of its Accordion Pill business.
 The merger is expected to close in the third quarter of 2021.

-To provide a comprehensive view of Aspire’s investments over time, we calculated the annualized rate of return on all investments the firm has made since 2010.
+To provide a comprehensive view of Aspire’s investments over time, we calculated the annualized rate of return on all investments the firm has made since 2010 (see table below).
 The calculations are not intended to represent Aspire’s actual returns.
 We don’t know the precise timing, prices, and quantities of purchases and sales the firm executed under various equity lines of credit.
 Rather, these calculations show what tends to happen over the long term to stocks in which Aspire invests.

 Excluding investments Aspire made after 2019 reduces its average annualized rate of return to -24%.
 Excluding investments it made after 2016 reduces the average to -31%.
 The more dilutive stock offerings an issuer sells over time, and the more shares investors unload, the harder it gets to drive up the issuer’s stock price.